-Launch time is your first opportunity to onboard new users and reconnect with returning ones.
+Launch time is your first opportunity to onboard new viewers and reconnect with returning ones.
 Design a launch experience that’s educational and fun, but doesn't get in the way.

 Stick to the essentials in tutorials.
 It’s fine to provide guidance for beginners, but education isn’t a substitute for great app design.
 First and foremost, make your app intuitive.
 If too much guidance is needed, revisit the design of your app.